allegheny-college-cmpsc-100-spring-2020/course-project/README.md

 #### Abstract

 An abstract is, essentially, a high-level summary of your project.
-While the abstract does not go too far into details, a brief description of the kind of program your group is making and your motivations for choosing this topic/issue are relevant here.
+While the abstract does not go too far into details, a brief description of the kind of program you are making and your motivations for choosing this topic/issue are relevant here.

 #### Description